Odry: History

 A predecessor of Odry was a settlement known as Vyhnanov.
 The first written mention of Vyhnanov is from 1234.
 In the second half of the 13th century, a new fortified town was established on the site of Vyhnanov.
 In the 14th century, Odry became a local economic centre.
 During the Hussite Wars, Odry served as a military base of the Hussites.
 In 1481, the town became a part of the Duchy of Troppau and Silesia.

-In the 18th century, lead and silver were mined in Odry and surrounding area.
+In the 18th century, lead and silver were mined in Odry and its surroundings.
 In 1774, a woolen goods factory was established here, and in the mid-19th century, drapery industry developed.
 In 1866, the first rubber factory in the country started operating here.

 Transport

-Odry is located on a railway line of local importance heading from Suchdol nad Odrou to Budišov nad Budišovkou.
+Odry is located on a railway line of local importance Suchdol nad Odrou–Budišov nad Budišovkou.